 First of all, check out her amazing skin.
 Dr TWL knows her stuff.
-Our skin expert for this story is also Founder and Medical Director of TWL Specialist Skin & Laser Centre and a Ministry of Health accredited dermatologist, specialising in both medical and cosmetic dermatology.
+Our skin expert for this story is also the Founder and Medical Director of TWL Specialist Skin & Laser Centre.
+She’s also a Ministry of Health accredited dermatologist, specialising in both medical and cosmetic dermatology.

 Now, here’s what you need to know about acne and problem skin, so you know what you’re dealing with…

-Hormonal acne tends to cluster around the mouth area, jawline, flares occur before start of menstrual cycle in girls each month.
+Hormonal acne tends to cluster around the mouth area and jawline.
+Flares occur before the start of the menstrual cycle in girls each month.
 It is NOT caused by make-up, the climate or other external factors often blamed for spots.
-Dr Teo recommends that for recurrent flares of more than around eight pimples every month, you should consult a dermatologist for oral antibiotics.
-Popular over-the-counter creams like benozyl peroxide will NOT help or prevent hormonal acne and may cause further issues including eczema.
+Dr Teo recommends consulting a dermatologist for oral antibiotics for recurrent flares of more than eight pimples every month.
+Popular over-the-counter creams like benzoyl peroxide will NOT help or prevent hormonal acne and may cause further issues including eczema.

-Despite having the appearance of specks of black dirt, this common ailment is actually hair follicles in cahoots with oil glands (sebaceous glands) and an overproduction of oil is what’s going to cause those clogged pores.
-This is a form of acne known as Open Comedones and is best treated with a mixture of chemical peels, carbon laser peels and a really good cleanser – look for one that has a label stating “dermatologist-tested and formulated”.
+Despite having the appearance of specks of black dirt, this common ailment is actually hair follicles in cahoots with oil glands (sebaceous glands).
+An overproduction of oil is what’s going to cause those clogged pores.
+This is a form of acne known as open comedones and is best treated with a mixture of chemical peels, carbon laser peels and a really good cleanser – look for one that has a label stating “dermatologist-tested and formulated”.

-This is the especially angry-looking acne that can, literally, pop up anywhere on the face, chest or back and is prone to developing into a pus-filled monstrosity.
-Most of us have some experience with this type of face-changer – usually on the day of a job interview, a hot date or some other important occasion… Sorry kids, genetics plays a big part in this one so the chances are that if your teen is suffering with this, then you probably did too.
+This is the especially angry-looking acne that can pop up anywhere on the face, chest or back.
+Also, these baddies are prone to developing into a pus-filled monstrosity.
+Most of us have some experience with this type of face-changer – on the day of a job interview, a hot date or some other important occasion.
+Sorry kids, genetics plays a big part in this one so the chances are that if your teen is suffering from this, then you probably did too.

 A quick note on squeezing… and scarring

-Beyond offering assurances that it WILL go away, this is the type of condition that really should be treated properly and effectively asap, to reduce the change of scarring.
+Beyond offering assurances that it WILL go away, cystic acne should be treated properly and effectively to reduce the chance of scarring.
 NEVER pick or squeeze the pimples, and see a dermatologist for a game plan to get it under control.
-Treatments include prescription creams containing tretinoin, chemical peels, microdermabrasion, oral medication and anti-acne medication, isotretinoin, which helps to shrink oil glands.
+Treatments include prescription creams containing tretinoin, chemical peels, microdermabrasion, oral and anti-acne medication (isotretinoin), which helps to shrink oil glands.
 This should only be taken under medical supervision to monitor unwanted side effects.

 A lesser but similar condition to cystic acne known as papules will result in small red bumps.
 Treatment is along a similar line to cystic acne.

-These blemishes are similar in size to acne papules but with the added woe of a yellowish tip on top with dried pus, hence the term “pustule”.
+These blemishes are similar in size to acne papules but with the added woe of a yellowish tip on top with dried pus.
+Hence the term “pustule”.
 They tend to occur in groups or clusters and usually appear on the temple and hairline areas.
-Seek diagnosis and expect treatment to include antibiotic creams and oral meds that target the bacteria that causes these nasties.
+Seek diagnosis and expect treatment to include antibiotic creams and oral meds that target the bacteria that cause these nasties.

 Did seeing a dermatologist make a difference?

-As a mum to an acne sufferer, and as a previous sufferer myself, I would absolutely advise that you seek professional help from a qualified dermatologist – NOT a spa or even a GP (other than for a referral) – as soon as you can.
-Treatments have come a looooong way since I lathered my own acne-ridden face with eight inches of cover-up, and given that teenagers have it tough enough what with all those hormones and weird growth spurts to contend with, getting their skin under control will make for so much easier a deal.
+As a mum to an acne sufferer, and as a previous sufferer myself, I would absolutely advise that you seek professional help from a qualified dermatologist.
+Do NOT choose a spa or even a GP (other than for a referral).
+Treatments have come a looooong way since I lathered my own acne-ridden face with eight inches of cover-up.
+And given that teenagers have it tough enough what with all those hormones and weird growth spurts to contend with, getting their skin under control will make things easier.